junior-devleague/cyber-security/homework/inspired.md

 # Who Inspires you?

-Research some of the movers and shakers of the cyber security world and find someone(s) who will inspire you.
-Write a blog explaining who you chose and why.
+How do you stay informed and up to date on the latest and greatest Cyber Security News?
+Research some of the movers and shakers of the cyber security world and find at least 2 people who are inspiring to you.
+Write a blog explaining who you chose, why they are inspiring or interesting and what platform you are using to follow them.
+Give some examples of what they are doing or what they are saying that is inspiring or informational.

-Resources
+### Some Resources:
 [Best Cyber Security Twitter accounts](https://heimdalsecurity.com/blog/best-twitter-cybersec-accounts/)

 [Infosec experts to follow on Twitter](https://reciprocitylabs.com/119-infosec-experts-you-should-follow-on-twitter-right-now/)